-A few miles south of the city, beyond Oud-Zuid and near the suburb of Amstelveen, the largest of Amsterdam's parks covers almost a thousand acres and incorporates 137 km (85 mi) of footpaths and 51 km (32 mi) of bicycle paths traversed by 50 bridges—many designed in the early-20th-century Amsterdam School style with characteristic red brick and sculpted-stone detailing.
+A few miles south of the city, beyond Oud-Zuid and near the suburb of Amstelveen, the largest of Amsterdam's parks covers almost a thousand acres and incorporates 137 km (85 miles) of footpaths and 51 km (32 miles) of bicycle paths traversed by 50 bridges—many designed in the early-20th-century Amsterdam School style with characteristic red brick and sculpted-stone detailing.
 The area was planted and constructed from 1934 onward, as a job creation scheme under the motto "five years' work for a thousand men" and it ended up providing jobs for 20,000 people during the Depression.
 There are wide recreational fields, a boating lake, the impressive Olympic Bosbaan rowing course (overlooked by the terraces of grand café De Bosbaan), and numerous playgrounds and water play areas for toddlers.
 A popular family attraction is a Geitenboerderij "De Ridammerhoeve" goat farm (follow the blue signs past Boerderij Meerzicht, Nieuwe Meerlaan 4, Amstelveen, 020/645–5034.http://www.geitenboerderij.nl)

 with a playground and lunchroom, a sunny terrace, and lots of chickens hopping about between the goats.
-Your kids can feed other kids—the four-legged kind of kids milk from a bottle, and cuddle bleating babies in the barn.
+The kids can feed the four-legged kind of kids milk from a bottle, and cuddle bleating babies in the barn.
 The soft ice cream is made entirely of goat's milk, and homemade goat cheese is on sale.
-It takes about 30 minutes by bike from the Vondelpark: exit through the southern exit of the park, take a left onto the Amstelveenseweg and follow this busy road under the highway on the bicycle path until you reach the Bezoekerscentrum (visitor center) for the park on the right.
-Public transport to the Amsterdamse Bos is plentiful.
-For example, Buses 170 and 172 run from Leidseplein to Van Nijenrodeweg, opposite the visitor center.
-The museum tram (www.museumtramlijn.nl) passes through on Sundays from Easter through October between 11 and 5:30; get on at Haarlemmermeer Station.
+It takes about 30 minutes by bike from the Vondelpark: exit through the southern exit of the Vondelparkpark, take a left onto the Amstelveenseweg and follow this busy road under the highway on the bicycle path until you reach the visitor center for the park (De Boswinkel) on the right.
+For public transport to the Amsterdamse Bos, Buses 170 and 172 run from Leidseplein to Van Nijenrodeweg, opposite the visitor center.
+The museum tram passes through on Sundays from Easter through October between 11 and 5:30; get on at Haarlemmermeer Station.
 You can also rent bikes at the entrance of the Amsterdamse Bos opposite the De Boswinkel (visitor center), all year round (020/644–5473).
 Maps, suggested routes, and signposting are plentiful throughout the park.
-For example, follow the signs to the Grote Vijver (Big Lake) to hire kayaks, pedal boats and electric boats from April through October (020/645–7831).
+For example, follow the signs to the Grote Vijver (Big Lake) to hire kayaks, pedal boats, and electric boats from April through October (020/645–7831, http://www.amsterdamsebos.nl).